Josh Rojas Preview, Player Props: Mariners vs. Royals

-On Friday, Josh Rojas (.432 on-base percentage in past 10 games, 131 points above season-long percentage) and the Seattle Mariners face the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 10:10 PM ET.
+On Saturday, Josh Rojas (hitting .378 in his past 10 games) and the Seattle Mariners face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 4:10 PM ET.

-In his most recent game, he racked up three hits (going 3-for-4 with an RBI) against the White Sox.
+In his previous game, he went 1-for-4 with an RBI against the Royals.

 Josh Rojas Game Info & Props vs. the Royals